anerichouhan/techcrunch-documentation/README.md

 ## Introduction

 TechCrunch is a popular Technology and Business website that enables users to stay up to date with the latest news and events happening in the world.
 It connects users with news articles, provides daily and weekly newsletters, shares information about events happening in the technology and business worlds, and even has a premium subscription called Extra Crunch.
-While the website has several pieces of information and many features, it is not organized in a way that makes it easy for users to find what they are looking for.
+While the website has several pieces of information and many features, it is not fully organized in a way that makes it easy for users to find what they are looking for.
 As a Technology lover myself I was fascinated by the opportunity to make the TechCrunch experience better.
 I chose to explore how we could connect users with the information they love faster, and in an easier and more convenient manner.

 ![](https://github.com/anerichouhan/dh150/blob/master/Screen Shot 2020-04-08 at 10.05.28 AM.png)